IgorrPopov/local-spanner/README.md

   }
 ```

-Put your valid DML and DDL scripts into corresponding directories in the migration directory.
+Put your valid DML and DDL scripts into corresponding directories in the **/migrations** directory.

 **IMPORTANT!** Before using please visit these links in order to have overall info about Spanner emulator (how it works, and what restrictions it has)